CampbellDavid/sei-project-03/README.md

 ## Successes and key learnings

-Project three posed significant challenges to all members of my team, as it was the first project where we were required to create a functional frontend and backend.
-I’m immensely proud of how quickly we established the backend component of the app, and also how we addressed any errors that were discovered during the course of production of the frontend.
+Project three posed significant challenges to all members of my team, as it was the first project where we were required to create a functional front end and back end.
+I’m immensely proud of how quickly we established the back end component of the app, and also how we addressed any errors that were discovered during the course of production of the front end.

 Locating the source of many errors was an obstacle, as my team were not as familiar with the workings of MongoDB as we were familiar with React.js.
 However, the fact that we successfully overcame obstacles with a speedy and can-do approach is testament to our abilities (as a collective team and as individuals) in terms of learning and coding.